axelarnetwork/axelar-cgp-solidity/README.md

 const chains = require(`/path/to/axelar-contract-deployments/axelar-chains-config/info/${env}.json`);
 ```

 5. Create a `keys.json` file in this repo that contains the private keys for your accounts that will be used for testing.
-For some tests, such as the Axelar gateway tests, you may need to provide at least two private keys (you can refer the [test](https://github.com/axelarnetwork/axelar-cgp-solidity/blob/d0c040330d7498d52dee7eedbebf2aefeb5c87fb/test/BurnableMintableCappedERC20.js#L22) to find the number of accounts needed).
+For some tests, such as the `AxelarGateway` tests, you need to provide at least **two private keys** (you can refer the [test](https://github.com/axelarnetwork/axelar-cgp-solidity/blob/d0c040330d7498d52dee7eedbebf2aefeb5c87fb/test/BurnableMintableCappedERC20.js#L22) to find the number of accounts needed).
 At this point the `keys.json` file should resemble the example file below (`chains` can be left empty):

 ```json
 {